 There are many beautiful weekly markets on the German Wine Route - the largest in Neustadt an der Weinstraße and in Landau.
 Regional products are also offered for sale on countless small markets and farmers' markets.

 In a time when the same old brand adverts are lit up in nearly every town centre, I can still often find a flavour of the genuine, the typical and the unique at the market stalls run by farmers and traders.
-This is just as true for the Rathausplatz marketplace in Neustadt an der Weinstraße as it is for the floating markets in the Mekong Delta or the Piazza Palazzo in Turin.
+This is just as true for the marketplace (Marktplatz) in Neustadt an der Weinstraße as it is for the floating markets in the Mekong Delta or the Piazza Palazzo in Turin.

 As I now weave my way through the Old Town, I’m not just following housewives carrying empty shopping bags, but also the chimes of a church bell.
 It can’t be much further to go.
 Behind the next corner, in the shadow of an imposing Gothic church, the market’s bustle suddenly begins.
 Colourful stalls fill the historic market square, framed by a multitude of beautifully restored timber-framed houses.
 On a first foray into the narrow alleys between the busy stalls, I’m struck by the abundance of produce that now spreads out before me.
 The displays overflow with variety, boasting a wide range of different fruits, vegetables, herbs and flowers.
 I simply can’t pass by many of the crates without quickly getting stuck in to have a sniff at the plants, some of which I don’t recognise.

 After taking a quick sip of the freshly brewed coffee I bought from the back of a three-wheeled scooter, I start to hunt for some breakfast.
-The first thing to cross my palm is a wonderful local goat’s cheese.
+The first thing I come across is a wonderful local goat’s cheese.
 It isn’t long before I find some crusty, hand-baked bread to go with this, not to mention the classic Palatinate “Saumaache” sausage from the aptly named “Saumagenparadies” (Pig Stomach Paradise); it has a wonderful, savoury taste, whether enjoyed hot or cold.
 A short walk from the butcher’s, I even find some fine pastries at a stall run by a Frenchman.
 I note just how effortlessly this Francophile influence blends in with the market’s local Palatine flair.
 It is this precise fact that allows me to enjoy the delicate, playful specialities from neighbouring Alsace side by side with the rustic, local delights of the Palatinate for my hotchpotch breakfast.
 A glass of Riesling is all that’s really missing from the picture, but the day is still young and I’ll be heading to a winery later on.
-However, my hunger has been sated for the time being and I’ve certainly lined my stomach sufficiently for a copious wine tasting.
+However, my hunger has been sated for the time being and I’ve certainly replenished my stomach sufficiently for a copious wine tasting.

 At the weekly markets along the Weinstraße you will find an almost endless range of regional products.